Characterization of the Host Binary of the Directly Imaged Exoplanet HD 143811 AB b: Analysis

 Based on the sum of these individual masses and the orbital period, we find a semi-major axis (for the orbit of B around A) of $0.1854^{+0.0014}_{-0.0024}$ au.
 Combined with the eccentricity of the orbit and the distance to the system, apastron should be $\sim$2 mas.
 While this is too close for traditional imaging, it should be reachable with an interferometer like VLTI/GRAVITY \citep{gravity:2017}.
 This semi-major axis is a factor of $\sim$300 smaller than the planet separation; such a large difference would be expected for a stable orbit of a planet around a binary star.

-We also use the posteriors on velocity semi-amplitude of both components, the period, and the eccentricity, as well as the inferred masses and uncertainties from the SED fitting, to derive the inclination angle.
+An RV orbit does not constrain the orbital inclination angle, but we can use the SED-derived masses to estimate the inclination angle of the stellar binary orbit.
+In particular, semi-amplitude is a function of inclination angle, as well as masses of both components, period, and eccentricity.
+By combining posteriors from the orbit fit for semi-amplitude for HD~143811~A, period, and eccentricity with posteriors on the two masses from the SED fit we then obtain a posterior on orbital inclination angle.
+We repeat this process with the semi-amplitude of HD~143811~B to obtain a second posterior on the orbital inclination angle.
 As expected for self-consistent results, both semi-amplitudes return similar values of inclination angle: $i_A = 22.9^{+0.3}_{-0.2} \degree$.
 We adopt the first value as the model-dependent inclination angle of the system.
-Since radial velocity measurements cannot distinguish between clockwise and counterclockwise orbits, a value of $i = 156.1^{+0.2}_{-0.3} \degree$, and an inclination angle for the planet's orbit of $i_{b} = 38 \pm 17 \degree$ (N. Jones et al. 2025, submitted ApJL).
+Since radial velocity measurements cannot distinguish between clockwise and counterclockwise orbits, a value of $i = 157.1^{+0.2}_{-0.3} \degree$, and an inclination angle for the planet's orbit of $i_{b} = 38 \pm 17 \degree$ (\citealt{Jones2025}, submitted ApJL).
 Thus, both inclination angle posteriors overlap at the $\sim 1 \sigma$ level.
-Retrograde orbits are still possible, however, if $i_{AB} \approx 156$ is the actual inclination of the stellar binary.
+Retrograde orbits are still possible, however, if $i_{AB} \approx 157$ is the actual inclination of the stellar binary.
 Additional orbital monitoring of the planet will allow a more precise inclination angle measurement and a quantitative comparison of the two inclination angles (e.g. \citealt{kennedy:2013}).
-Measurements of both orbits' position angles of nodes, which for the inner binary would likely require VLTI/GRAVITY or \textit{Gaia} DR4, would allow for a more direct test of coplanarity
+Measurements of both orbits' position angles of nodes, which for the inner binary would likely require VLTI/GRAVITY or \textit{Gaia} DR4, would allow for a more direct test of coplanarity.